They Shoot, We Score

 They Shoot, We Score is a compilation soundtrack album by the band Yo La Tengo, released on September 5, 2008.

 It contains tracks from the films Old Joy (2006), Junebug (2005), Game 6 (2005) and Shortbus (2006).

-"Spec Bebop" is a shortened new recording of the track from I Can Hear the Heart Beating as One and "Madeline" is different from the identically titled track from And Then Nothing Turned Itself Inside Out.
+"Spec Bebop" is a shortened new recording of the track from I Can Hear the Heart Beating as One and "Ashley" is a new arrangement of "Green Arrow" from the same album.
+"Madeline" is different from the identically titled track on And Then Nothing Turned Itself Inside Out.

 The album was released with different covers using the posters for each of the films as a cover.